lucapette/deloominator/docs/user-manual.md

 # Playground

-The playground is the place where users explore their datasets.
+The playground is the place where users explore their data sets.
 The interface presents a SQL editor, a data source selector and  call to action that runs queries.
 It looks like this: